alist-org/docs/docs/config/configuration.md

 ::: tip
 After modifying the configuration file in `config.json`, you need to restart AList to take effect

-- Windows/Mac：`data/config.json` in the same level folder as AList
+- Windows/Mac: `data/config.json` in the same level folder as AList
-- Linux：One-click Script /opt/alist/data/config.json, manually install /xx-path/`data/config.json`
+- Linux: One-click Script /opt/alist/data/config.json, manually install /xx-path/`data/config.json`
-- Docker：Enter the docker container, `data/config.json`
+- Docker: Enter the docker container, `data/config.json`
-- openwrt：If you use `Luci-APP-Alist`, please modify on the webpage,other Please find the AList execution file, the same level directory `data/config.json`
+- openwrt: If you use `Luci-APP-Alist`, please modify on the webpage,other Please find the AList execution file, the same level directory `data/config.json`
-- Other：Find the `data/config.json` in AList executing files
+- Other: Find the `data/config.json` in AList executing files

 :::